kdiegorsantos/hadouken/README.md

 # [hadouken](https://github.com/kdiegorsantos/hadouken)

-This ansible role collect information about hardware and software from Linux servers and insert this informations on a sqlite3 database.
+This ansible role collects information about hardware and software from Linux servers, then inserts this information on a sqlite3 database.

 The process happens in three phases.